When it comes to networking, I can’t imagine a more useful truism than the one above.

 A vital component of in-person networking is the so-called ‘elevator speech’ – a compelling nugget that communicates your artistic identity and is short enough to be conveyed during an elevator ride.

-Veteran artist manager Edna Landau offers a couple of examples on a recent blog in which she advises that, as opposed to an elevator speech sounding boastful, “The key element is your naturalness and ability to genuinely convey enthusiasm for something that is very important to you.”
+Veteran artist manager Edna Landau offers a couple of examples in a blog in which she advises that, as opposed to an elevator speech sounding boastful, “The key element is your naturalness and ability to genuinely convey enthusiasm for something that is very important to you.”

 Once you have an introductory snippet prepared, along with some business cards, you’re ready to meet and greet.
 One tried-and-true way to engage experts in your discipline is to join professional organizations and attend the likes of conferences, festivals, master classes, and workshops.

-Approach people you don’t know, introduce yourself, deliver your elevator speech, exchange cards and conversation (e.g., discuss career opportunities), and then follow up with a concise email.
+Approach people you don’t know, introduce yourself, deliver your elevator speech, exchange cards and conversation (e.g., ask about their career paths; inquire about things they know now that they wish they’d known earler), and then follow up with a concise thank-you email.
 Include your social networking links in your signature lines.

 2. Ask the Pros